 - Please complete a hair donation form to send in with your hair to

 Wigs 4 Kids, located at: 30126 Harper Avenue, St. Clair Shores, MI 48082.
 We always appreciate the opportunity to acknowledge our hair donors.
+The form can be included at the same time you send the hair.

 Tips When Preparing Your Hair for Donation